 A Subsite is a website hosted under the GSD’s domain name, that bears the school’s name or logo, or that otherwise purports to represent the opinions or work of the GSD, but is not directly part of staging.gsd.harvard.edu.
-Subsites must be sponsored (“owned” and “maintained”) by a current GSD faculty member or administrator and be related to a GSD-affiliated research center, design lab, program, or initiative.
+Subsites must be sponsored (“owned” and “maintained”) by a current GSD faculty member or administrator and be related to a GSD-affiliated research center, design lab, program, student group, or initiative.
 All new GSD subsites must be approved by the Digital Governance Committee (see below).
 Subsites must meet the following criteria:

 - Support the GSD’s mission

 - Provide lasting value to the school